Selesfia/MidTerm/README.md

 # System Architecture
 The system architecture consists of the following components:

-Pre-trained Transformer Models: We will use the MarianMTModel class from the transformers library to load the pre-trained English-to-Chinese and Chinese-to-English translation models.
+ * Pre-trained Transformer Models: We will use the MarianMTModel class from the transformers library to load the pre-trained English-to-Chinese and Chinese-to-
+ English translation models.
 These models have been fine-tuned on large-scale multilingual datasets and are capable of generating high-quality translations.
-Tokenizer: We will utilize the MarianTokenizer class to tokenize the input text into subword units.
+ * Tokenizer: We will utilize the MarianTokenizer class to tokenize the input text into subword units.
 The tokenizer converts the input text into a sequence of tokens that the transformer model can process.
-Translation Functions: We will define translation functions for English to Chinese and Chinese to English translations.
+ * Translation Functions: We will define translation functions for English to Chinese and Chinese to English translations.
 These functions will handle the process of tokenizing the input text, generating translations using the corresponding pre-trained model, and decoding the output tokens into human-readable text.
  Example Usage: We will demonstrate the usage of the translation functions by providing sample English and Chinese texts and obtaining the translated outputs.

 # Implementation
 The implementation involves the following steps: